Improving Topic Modeling by Distilling Soft Labels from Language Models: Method

 \subsection{Reconstruction Targets}

 Following the standard practice for topic modeling \citep{hoyle2021automated}, we first pre-process the corpus to build a fixed vocabulary set $V$ from the top-$|V|$ most frequent words after tokenization and stop-word removal.
-We set $|V| = 2000$ to align with common topic-modeling practice.
-Our preliminary experiments indicate that increasing the vocabulary size to $4000$ does not yield additional performance gains.
-In practice, this parameter can be adjusted or adapted to specific domains without modifying the proposed method.
-For each document $x$, we use a short prompt to instruct the language model to generate a label that captures the underlying theme of the document (e.g., ``Generate a single-word label capturing the document theme'').
-Rather than decoding the labels, we take the next-token logits $\ell_{\rm{LM}}(x)$ immediately following the prompt.
-The logits from the language model is then restricted to our pre-processed vocab subset $V$, such that $\ell_v(x) \in \mathbb{R}^{|V|}$ before computing the temperature-scaled softmax distribution as the \textit{semantically-grounded soft targets} (\autoref{eq:llm-soft-targets}):
+Let $\pi$ denote the thematic instruction prompt.
+For each document $x$, we construct a prompt-conditioned input by pairing $x$ with $\pi$, which instructs the LM to predict a concise label for the document's underlying theme (e.g., ``Generate a single-word label capturing the document theme.'').
+Rather than decoding the label, we take the next-token logits $\ell_{\rm{LM}}(x, \pi)$ immediately following the prompt, where we retain only the entries corresponding to vocab subset $V$, yielding $\ell_V(x, \pi) \in \mathbb{R}^{|V|}$.
+Finally, we compute the temperature-scaled softmax distribution as the semantically-grounded \textbf{DSL} targets (\autoref{eq:llm-soft-targets}).

-Specifically, $y_{\rm{target}}$ is a dense distribution over $V$ and assigns mass to many thematically-related words.
-Compared to other LLM-based frameworks \citep{mu-etal-2024-large, pham-etal-2024-topicgpt, yang-etal-2025-neural}, our approach provides a much smaller overhead, while constraining $V$ prevents out-of-vocabulary hallucinations.